MarelGuy/Jay/Updates/MAY.md

 Here I am again!
 Not only I feel better but I've fixed some bugs and added some features.
 Things will go kind of downhill from here.

+##2022-05-05

+Today I'll be working on parsing variables and constants, the bug about the compiler will be fixed after the the whole language can be parsed correcrlt with the interpreter.